 - Survey creation and customization are limited compared to dedicated survey tools

-- Setup and configuration may require more time and technical effort
+- Initial setup and configuration require more technical investment than lighter tools

 Pendo Pricing